programadriano/ts-api-generator/README.md

 >

 ## Description
 This project is a Scaffolding to create a new Project  Node.js with TypeScript and MongoDB.
-We create a simples Auth with JWT to help someone with this simple step.
+We created a simples Auth with JWT to help someone with this simple step.

 ## Installation